moosecreates/tailtown/docs/features/Reservations.md

 - Dynamic suite/kennel selection based on availability
 - Proper form labels and field outlines for improved usability
 - Error handling for invalid selections

+## Backend Architecture

+### Shared Database Approach
+- Customer and Reservation services share the same PostgreSQL database (port 5433)
+- Prisma schemas are synchronized between services to avoid runtime errors
+- Field names and types are consistent across services (e.g., using `birthdate` instead of `age` for Pet model)

+### Resource Filtering
+- API supports filtering resources by one or more types
+- Multiple type parameters are handled as an array (e.g., `?type=STANDARD_SUITE&type=LUXURY_SUITE`)
+- Type values are validated against the Prisma `ResourceType` enum
+- Invalid type values are logged but don't cause API failures
+- Proper error handling for all database queries